 Many of the restaurants with sidewalk seating have heaters to keep dinner guests toasty in the evening.

 There will be occasional days when the overcast never burns off across all of San Francisco Bay and a warm coat is mandatory.
 The next day might be warm and sunny — it all just depends on the fog.

 Occasionally a springtime day will climb into the 80’s (F) when the winds blow from the east instead of their normal path off the ocean.

 Temperatures can reach the 80’s (F) and mid-20’s (C) here during daytime in the summer.
 But we also have days where the clouds compete with blue sky and the temperatures never get past 65 (F) or 18 (C).

 Sausalito weather in the summer typically features late afternoon breezes that cool things down on warm days, and after the sun sets you’ll still want to have a sweater or windbreaker with you.
 Mornings can also be cold and overcast, though the cloud layer usually burns off by late morning.

 Many afternoons the fog will dance along the hilltops above town, unable to enter the warmer inner Bay.
 Occasionally it will dip in over the southern edge of Sausalito as in the photo at left.
 The Bridgeway Promenade and downtown Sausalito are still sunny in the foreground.
 (Photo copyright 2009 Nick Strada, used by permission.)

 It very rarely rains in Sausalito during the summer.

-Autumn in Sausalito
+Autumn Sausalito Weather